|« PreviousNext »|

 To create an instance store-backed Linux AMI, start from an instance that you've launched from an existing instance store-backed Linux AMI.
 After you've customized the instance to suit your needs, bundle the volume and register a new AMI, which you can use to launch new instances with these customizations.

 If you'd prefer to create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI in the Amazon Elastic Compute Cloud Microsoft Windows Guide.

 The AMI creation process is different for instance store-backed AMIs.
 For more information about the differences between Amazon EBS-backed and instance store-backed instances, see Storage for the Root Device.
 To create an Amazon EBS-backed Linux AMI, see Creating an Amazon EBS-Backed Linux AMI.

 The following diagram summarizes the process of creating an AMI from an instance store-backed instance.

-When you launch an instance using the new AMI, we create the root volume for the instance using the image files you uploaded to Amazon S3.
-Both the AMI and the files in Amazon S3 incur charges to your account until you delete them.
+When you launch an instance using the new AMI, we create the root volume for the instance using the bundle that you uploaded to Amazon S3.
+The storage space used by the bundle in Amazon S3 incurs charges to your account until you delete it.
 For more information, see Deregistering Your AMI.

-If you add instance-store volumes or EBS volumes to your instance in addition to the root device volume, the block device mapping for the new AMI contains information for these volumes, and the block device mappings for instances that you launch from the new AMI automatically contain information for these volumes.
+If you add instance store volumes to your instance in addition to the root device volume, the block device mapping for the new AMI contains information for these volumes, and the block device mappings for instances that you launch from the new AMI automatically contain information for these volumes.
 For more information, see Block Device Mapping.

 Before you can create the AMI, you must complete the following tasks: